MBB-team/VBA-toolbox/_wiki/a-few-VBA-functions.md

 ## Want to check whether any variable is numerically weird?

 Numerical variables can be "weird", e.g. be complex-valued, be infinite or contain NaNs.
-The function `ìsweird.m` will return 1 if this is the case.
+The function `VBA_isweird.m` will return 1 if this is the case.
 Note: this function works on N-D arrays, structures, cell arrays or any combination of these.

 ## Want to sample from an arbitrary 1D probability distribution?

-Have a look at `sampleFromarbitraryP.m` :)
+Have a look at `VBA_random('Arbirary', p, values)`

-> Alternatively, the function `VBA_sample.m` can be used to sample from gaussian, gamma, dirichlet, or multinomial densities...
+> Alternatively, the function `VBA_random.m` can be used to sample from gaussian, gamma, dirichlet, or multinomial densities...

 ## Want to estimate impulse responses to a sequence of inputs?